A raccoon primer for the city dweller (c) 2010-2018 Frania Shelley-Grielen

 With the prospect of the new arrivals and with the Health Department’s efforts underway

-to vaccinate raccoons against rabies in Riverside Park, Central Park and
+to vaccinate raccoons against rabies in Riverside Park, Central Park and Morningside Park,

-belief.
 Exceptionally cold weather may keep them in their dens for prolonged periods but they

 will continue to forage for food during the winter.
-Where food is in short
+Where food is in short supply they exist

-on by longer days and warming temperatures.
+by longer days and warming temperatures.
 In New York State breeding season peaks in

 late January to February with cubs being born in the months of March through May.